-Normally, maxillary teeth should be 2 mm ahead of the mandibular teeth.
-Otherwise, anterior cross bite occurs in which the lower teeth are ahead of the upper teeth.
-This problem should be treated as soon as possible otherwise it will result in protrusion of the mandible, leading to Class III skeletal malformations due to mandibular growth.
+In most scenarios, maxillary teeth are 2 mm ahead of the mandibular teeth.
+However, if not anterior cross bite will occur in which the lower teeth are ahead of the upper teeth.
+This type of Crossbite should be treated as soon as possible.
+Otherwise it will result in protrusion of the mandible, leading to Class III skeletal malformations due to mandibular growth.

-The disorder can be easily resolved with a removable plaque if treated at an early age.
+This disorder is easily treated with a removable plaque if treated at an early age.
 Anterior cross bite should be treated upon observation otherwise it will lead to the Class III skeletal malocclusion requiring jaw surgery at the age of 18.

-Prevalence of the Crossbite malocclusion in children equals 4% to 5% which is classified into posterior crossbite and anterior crossbite.
-Here we will elaborate on the anterior crossbite malocclusion.
+Prevalence of Crossbite malocclusion in children is around 4% to 5% which is classified into two types of Crossbite; posterior crossbite and anterior crossbite.
+Here, we will elaborate on the anterior crossbite malocclusion.

-The anterior crossbite malocclusion should be treated as soon as possible in the early ages, since in the older ages (18 years old) due to the completion of the development of teeth, the mandible is placed in front of the maxilla which leads to Skeletal Class III malocclusion (skeletal cl lll).
+The anterior crossbite malocclusion is important to be treated as soon as possible in the early ages, since in the older ages (18 years old).
+This is due to the completion of the development of teeth, the mandible is placed in front of the maxilla which leads to Skeletal Class III malocclusion (skeletal cl lll).

 Various Types of Anterior Crossbite Malocclusion

--Dental: In the crossbite malocclusion one or two teeth are affected and the jawbone is in its natural form, sometimes crossbite can involve multiple front teeth causing the mandible to protrude and maxilla to sit back.
+Dental: One or two teeth and their jawbone will be affected in a crossbite malocclusion.
+Sometimes crossbite is able to involve multiple front teeth causing the mandible to protrude and maxilla to sit back.

-The anterior crossbite is a type of the dental crossbite malocclusion that could be diagnosed during childhood between the ages of 6 to 7 by examination and it should be treated at early ages using dental orthodontics.
+The anterior crossbite is a type of the dental crossbite malocclusion that could be diagnosed during childhood between the ages of 6 to 7 by examination. .
 Because the patients are not fully grown yet, dental development is not completed and orthodontists will be able to control the development of teeth in maxilla and mandible by orthodontics appliances.
-But if the patient reaches the age of 15 and puberty occurs, the treatment will be difficult.
-Because the jaw is completely developed and orthodontics treatment is not possible per se.
+This allows treatment for this malocclusion much easier at a young age.
+But, if the patient reaches the age of 15 and puberty occurs, the treatment will be difficult.
+This is due to the jaw being completely developed and orthodontics treatment is not possible per se.
 The ortho-surgery is used for these cases.

 The anterior crossbite malocclusions could be caused as a result of mandible problems.
 In these cases, all front teeth are involved in this type of malocclusion.

-The anterior dental crossbites affect the child’s beauty and result in temporomandibular joint problems, long-term pain in both jaws, and teeth erosion.
+The anterior dental crossbites affect the child’s beauty and results in temporomandibular joint problems, long-term pain in both jaws, and teeth erosion.